vault27/Foundation/paloalto.md

 ### Portal

-- Create GlobalProtect Portal: **Network > Global Protect > Portals**
+**Network > Global Protect > Portals**

-- Specify: Interface, IP, Logging, Page, TLS profile, Many Client Authentication Rules, Certificate Profile, Portal Data Collection, Agent, Clientless VPN, Satelite
-- Many Client Authentication Rules - Every rule is responsible for its own OS or browser + auth profile + use cert or not.
-Example: Windows - local auth, no certs; MAC users - LDAP auth, certs maybe used
-    - Certificate Profile - To authenticate users based on a client certificate or a smart card/CAC
-         - To authenticate the user, one of the certificate fields, such as the Subject Name field, must identify the username
-         - To authenticate the endpoint, the Subject field of the certificate must identify the device type instead of the username.
-(With the pre-logon connect methods, the portal or gateway authenticates the endpoint before the user logs in
-- User/Pass and certificate can be used together or either one
+Structure (6):

+- **General**: VSYS, Interface, IP, LOgin Page, Landing Page
+- **Authentication**: how to authenticate to portal, many rules based on OS, first match
+    - Cert profile - For checking user certs - For Portal in general
+    - TLS profile - for connecting to portal - ForPortal in General
+    - For every rule:
+        - Auth profile OR Auth sequence
+        - (User cert + pass) OR (User cert OR pass)
-- Portal Data Collection: Registry Keys from Windows, plist for MAC, Certificate Profile that specifies the machines certificates that you want to collect
+- **Portal Data collection** - Registry Keys from Windows, plist for MAC, Certificate Profile that specifies the machines certificates that you want to collect
-- Agent - After a GlobalProtect user connects to the portal and is authenticated by the GlobalProtect portal, the portal sends the agent configuration to the app.
-The portal uses the OS of the endpoint and the username or group name to determine which agent configuration to deploy + Serial Number + Certificate + Registry Checks + Plists.
-Several rules can be added.
-The portal starts to search for a match at the top of the list.
-When it finds a match, the portal sends the configuration to the app
+- **Agent**: many rules based on OS and User/Group/Prelogon
+    - Authentication
+    - Config Selection Criteria
+    - Internal
+    - External
+    - App
+    - HIP Data Collection
-- Clientless VPN
+- **Clientless VPN**
-- Satelite
+- **Satellite**

-- After you configured Portal user can access it with browser and download required Agent
+**App configuration subsection in Agent section**

 - "Max Times User Can Disable" is configured on Portal - how many tims User can disable Global Protect - in App section

 **Agent configuration for portal**